KonstantinGeist/hammer/doc/conventions.md

 * Always use Hammer C wrappers around native types: hm_nint instead of size_t, hm_uint8 instead of uint8_t etc.
   This allows to have a future-proof abstraction layer for platform-specific data types.
-* Always sort struct fields from larger to smaller values: for example, first pointers (32 or 64 bit), then integers, then booleans etc. This can help a compiler to better pack values in memory without "holes" due to misalignment.
+* Always sort struct fields from larger to smaller values: for example, first pointers (32 or 64 bit), then integers, then booleans etc. This can help the compiler to better pack values in memory without "holes" due to misalignment.
 * Never assume an allocating strategy and instead allow a user select an appropriate allocator at runtime when instantiating an object.